bootdotdev/blog/content/golang/go-vs-c-plus-plus-golang.md

 title: "Golang vs C++: Which is Best For Your Next Project"
 author: Meghan Reichenbach
 date: "2021-07-12"
+lastmod: "2021-04-22"
 categories:
   - "golang"
 images:
   - /img/800/Go-vs-C-min.webp
 ---

-Needing to be a math genius to learn code is a thing of the past, as more high-level programming languages offer an alternative to low-level machine code, making it more accessible than ever to get coding.
+Needing to be a math genius to learn code is a thing of the past.
+More high-level programming languages offer an alternative to low-level machine code, which makes coding more accessible than ever.

 But with dozens of languages available, which ones are worth learning?
 Regardless of whether you plan to work in computer science, or casually dabble in code, the best thing you can do is understand what each language does and who uses them.
 That way, you know you’re learning a language that benefits you.

 Now, you may have seen our breakdown of [Golang vs. Python](/golang/golang-vs-python/), but now it's time to see how Golang matches up to C++.
 We’ll compare their design, performance, speed, and security, as well as discuss key differences between the two languages and how they're used in the real world.